IvanSereginGitHub/Prompts/README.md

 # Prompts

-A tool that allows developers to make more customizable and interactive UI elements.
+A tool for Unity Engine that extends default user interface called UnityUI.
+Allows developers to make more customizable and interactive UI elements.
 Was made with simplicity in mind.

 # Project Beat Integration